LsbProxy/task-manager-frontend/README.md

 #### This Frontend is intended for use with https://github.com/LsbProxy/task_manager_api

 # Instructions:

+### Note:

+To create a "project manager" account you can run the following command in https://github.com/LsbProxy/task_manager_api

+python manage.py createsuperuser

 ## 1.a. - Requried variables for running the project [.env]